osrf/gazebo_tutorials/inertia/tutorial.md

 Assuming homogeneous bodies (uniform mass density), it is shown how to obtain inertial data using the free software MeshLab.
 You can also use the commercial product SolidWorks to compute these information.
-For a guide on using SolidWorks, plese refer to
+For a guide on using SolidWorks, please refer to
 [this question on answers.ros.org.](http://answers.ros.org/question/30539/choosing-the-right-coefficients-for-gazebo-simulation/)

 # Summary of inertial parameters